 If you find that you've hit a brick wall and can't figure out what comes next in your story, keep writing.
 It doesn't matter if it's nonsense.
 Establishing a writing routine can help you stay on track.
-If you keep writing, then something is bound to come out of it because when you finish the book, you're going to rewrite it anyway.
+If you keep writing, then something is bound to come out of it because you're going to rewrite it anyway when you finish the book.

 Rewriting Your Book

-If you've joined a writing group, then this is the time to present your book to the group to receive some feedback on it.
+If you've joined a writing group, then this is the time to present your book to the group to receive feedback.
 It's constructive criticism, so try not to take it personally.
-Besides, it's better to receive critique from members of the writing community instead of from the general public who definitely won't try to help you become a better writer.
+Besides, it's better to receive critique from members of the writing community instead of the general public, who definitely won't try to help you become a better writer.

-After you have spent hours pouring your tears and sweat into rewriting your book, you have some decisions to make.
-Are you planning on self-publishing your book or do you want to try and get it into print?
+After spending hours pouring your tears and sweat into rewriting your book, you have some decisions to make.
+Are you planning on self-publishing your book, or do you want to try and get it into print?
 Figure out your goals to make a solid decision over which one is better suited for you.

-Also, don't forget that you're going to need to either create the art for the book cover or hire someone to make it for you.
+Also, don't forget that you will need to either create the art for the book cover or hire someone to make it for you.
 Often, people choose their books according to the cover.
-If you have to hire someone, then you're going to need to include this in your budget.
+So if you have to hire someone, you're going to need to include this in your budget.